5 Things Our Editor-in-Chief Learned While Buying an IKEA Kitchen

 This is pretty simple: We ordered our whole kitchen over the summer, during one of IKEA’s big kitchen sales.
-Usually the way these work is that if you spend a certain amount you will get 10% off, and if you spend a little more, 20%.
+Usually the way these work is that, if you spend a certain amount, you will get 10 percent off, and if you spend a little more, 20 percent.
 We also purchased our bathroom cabinetry during this sale (we used kitchen cabinets in our master bath) and a big pantry unit, as well as a kitchen island as a workbench for my husband in the basement.
 We loaded up!
-And it was all 20% off.
+And it was all 20 percent off.
 Obviously this really makes a difference in the budget.

-We thought we were super prepared and we breezed into the IKEA store, which is about 90 miles away from where we live, hoping to be out in a couple hours.
+We thought we were super prepared and we breezed into the IKEA store, hoping to be out in a couple hours.
 Ha ha.
 No way.
 The ordering process for the cabinets is quite involved.
 You bring in your IKEA kitchen plan, and then log in to their computers and show it to a (probably harried) employee.
 The employee has to go through and order each piece on your list, bit by bit.
-This is the downside of such a modular system -- you are essentially ordering hundreds of little boxes at once.
+This is the downside of such a modular system — you are essentially ordering hundreds of little boxes at once.

 We live 90 miles away from IKEA, and we didn’t want the cabinets delivered right away.
 So we paid for a delivery service.
 They brought everything right into our house, a process that took over an hour.
 All of the kitchen pieces were in boxes with strange pseudo-Swedish names.